kadyb/OGH2023_hack/Rules.md

     * gradient boosting
     * support vector machine
 5. Do not waste time on tuning the model that improves the score by 0.00001; focus more on feature engineering
+6. If you have any questions (or problem) about the hackathon, feel free to ask on the [hackathon](https://mattermost.opengeohub.org/poznan-2023/channels/hackathons) channel on Mattermost